alen-mon/GPT_BING-AI_Voice_Assistant-for-android-and-android-auto/README.md

 GPT_BING-AI_Voice_Assistant-for-android-and-android-auto is an open-source voice assistant project designed for Android and Android Auto platforms.
 Powered by the advanced GPT-3.5 language model developed by OpenAI and integrated with Bing AI services, this voice assistant provides a seamless and intuitive conversational experience for users.

+## Deprecation Notice

+⚠️ **Deprecation Notice: OpenAI API Key Requirement** ⚠️

+Please note that as of a recent update, the OpenAI API key required for accessing the GPT-3.5 language model has become a paid service.
+The free usage tier is no longer available.
+As a result, this project may not be functional without a valid and active OpenAI API key.

+Please refer to the OpenAI website for more information on their pricing plans and API access: [OpenAI Pricing](https://openai.com/pricing)

 ## Key Features

 - **Natural Language Processing**: GPT_BING-AI_Voice_Assistant leverages the state-of-the-art GPT-3.5 model developed by OpenAI, combined with Bing AI services, to understand and respond to user queries in a human-like manner, making interactions more natural and engaging.